Assistant Research Engineer, Centre for Computational Law

 Our commitment to attract and retain talent is ongoing.
 We offer attractive benefits and welfare, competitive compensation packages, and generous professional development opportunities – all to meet the work-life needs of our staff.
 No wonder, then, that SMU continues to be given numerous awards and recognition for its human resource excellence.

-- learning how to use third party tools, including editors, IDEs, databases, business process modelling software, programming languages, specification languages; and libraries;
+- learning how to use third party tools, including editors, IDEs, databases, business process modeling software, programming languages, and libraries;

 - evaluating competing software systems for suitability;